Best Unlimited Data Cell Phone Plans 2020

 To learn more about carriers’ responses to COVID-19 see our updated page on the issue.

 In this review, we break down the top five companies’ unlimited data plans so you can find the best option for your family—or even just for yourself.

 If you want unlimited data for the lowest cost, then Sprint or Visible will be your friends—as long as the service works for your needs.

 In the competition for best overall performance, Verizon’s unlimited plans come out on top, but you’ll also pay top dollar for them.
 (See what we did there?)

 If you’re looking for the lowest price per month, then Sprint’s Unlimited Kickstart Plan clearly takes the prize.
 It’s a full $25 a month cheaper than T-Mobile’s Essentials plan, and $35 less than Verizon’s Start Unlimited.

 That said, Sprint’s cheapest plan comes with virtually no perks, and its network coverage is definitely not the best.
-T-Mobile’s network is better.
-In fact, it ranks as the fastest network in the country.1 But it still can’t compete with Verizon’s premium network for coverage in rural areas.
+The winner of the best network prize goes to Verizon.

 Speaking of Verizon’s network, Visible Wireless runs on it.